 Performance charts: The charts show you a visualization of the information in the Detailed Budget Data table below.

 For a budget with per field value targets, the Current Period Performance table shows a breakdown of the current period by target, and you can choose which of those targets to view in the historical chart, including the total of them as an overall budget.

 Detailed Budget Data table: Your budget data.
-For current and past periods, The HPE Consumption Analytics Portal shows your actual cost or usage and the difference between the two.
+For current and past periods, The HPE Consumption Analytics platform shows your actual cost or usage and the difference between the two.
 In the Difference column, a red value in parentheses indicates a period where you are over budget.

 If you need to work with a budget in another application, you can export the target, actual and difference amounts to a CSV file.

 To edit a budget